xxheyhey/debian-xx/README.md

 sudo ./vminstall.sh
 ```

-Start xorg with startx and configure your screen resolution.
-After that, make changes to the xrandr lines in the .xinitrc file in your home directory and uncomment all the lines.
+Make changes to the xrandr lines in the .xinitrc file in your home directory and uncomment all the lines.
 See [this](https://askubuntu.com/questions/377937/how-do-i-set-a-custom-resolution) for help.

-Reboot after the installation is complete.
+Reboot.

 ### Manually do after (mainly for myself):
 - Bootstrap [packer.nvim](https://github.com/wbthomason/packer.nvim#bootstrapping)